reddit/node-api-client/README.md

 afterResponse(api.links.get({ subredditName: 'reactjs' }))
 ```

+[MergedResponses](/apis/APIResponse.es6.js) handle casses where you have paginated data.
 Once you've fetched the next page, you can merge it with the first page to have one response represent your entire list of data.

 ```javascript
 const options = { subredditName: 'reactjs' };